 WHERE: Civic Center Park

 A Taste of Colorado is the end-of-summer celebration of community pride and spirit in the Denver region.
 Over 500,000 people make the four-day festival their Labor Day Weekend celebration, enjoying the offerings of more 50 area restaurants, 275 marketplace artisans and vendors, six stages, and educational programs promoting the diverse cultural and western heritage of the region.

 The many farmers' markets spread throughout The Mile High City aren't just about locally grown, farm-fresh produce, delicious baked goods and yummy prepared foods — though you'll find more than enough of those things.
 Each Denver farmers' market is a festive, weekly street fair, with live entertainment, family-friendly activities and a vibrant crowd of locals.

 Spread out a blanket in one of Denver's gorgeous parks for free, family-friendly Outdoor Movies in the Parks.

 WHEN: Sunday evenings in June and July, first Sunday of August

 WHERE: City Park

-Every Sunday night in June and July, the City Park Bandstand and Pavilion turns into a swinging, open-air jazz club as music lovers of all ages congregate for the free City Park Jazz.
+Every Sunday night in June and July and the first Sunday in August, the City Park Bandstand and Pavilion turns into a swinging, open-air jazz club as music lovers of all ages congregate for the free City Park Jazz.